LeonardiBalao/leet-code/README.md

 │   ├── 1498.
 Number of Subsequences That Satisfy the Given Sum Condition.js
 │   ├── 2126.
 Destroying Asteroids.js
 │   ├── 2294.
 Partition Array Such That Maximum Difference Is K.js
-│   └── 2787.
+│   ├── 2787.
 Ways to Express an Integer as Sum of Powers.js
+│   └── 3195.
+Find the Minimum Area to Cover All Ones I.js
 │
 └── Topics/                       # Algorithm patterns and techniques
     ├── Greedy/                   # Greedy algorithm implementations (4 solutions)